pedrovgs/SparkPlayground/statements/SETS.md

 * Get all the words you can find in both books sorted using descending ordering by word length.
 * Get the words that appear at the same time in both books and not just the words that appears in just one of them.
 * Get all the words you can find in Frankenstein and not in The Picture of Dorian Gray.
-* Find the the book with more words.
+* Find the the book with more different words.
 * Get all the possible combinations of words you can find in Frankenstein and The Picture of Dorian Gray.
 * Find the most repeated word you can read in both books.